INATrace/backend/README.md

 ## License

-Copyright (c) 2020 Anteja ECG d.o.o., GIZ - Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH
+Copyright (c) 2022 Anteja ECG d.o.o., GIZ - Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, Sunesis ltd.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published